wialho/covid-tracker-backend/README.md

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
+The current code is setup using [Sequelize](https://sequelize.org/) as the orm.
+Currently it is configured to use MSSQL but should work on anything they support after installing the correct libraries.

+The models mirror data provided by [OWID](https://github.com/owid/covid-19-data/tree/master/public/data).

+## Todo
+- create model/service to store saved searches

 ## Getting Started